theKashey/react-scroll-locky/README.md

 ```

 # The order
+You may have more than one _active_ Lock on the page:
  - Only first Lock is `real`.
 Only it hides the scrollbars.
  - Only the last Lock is `active`.
 Only last-mounted Locky is working, silencing the rest of a page.